 More often than not, people don't buy an engineered product, with a technical design and installation requirement from the cheapest guy.
 This can lead to cheap goods being installed in the easiest or cheapest way.
 The result is; the system only works “OK”.
 It may work fine at first and you hand over your cash.
 6 months down the road is that company/person still going to be in business and is there a warranty service that you can make claims due to bad installation or faulty goods?

 A professional solar installer will have all the latest solar installation tools and fittings.
 Ideally, pre-insulated flexible stainless steel piping will be used, as it only has connections on the roof, pump and cylinder.
 No hidden fittings in the walls and less chance of leaks.
 Special tools are required and this is what scares many installers away.
-Specialist training from Kingspan should also be taken.
-This is a higher level of training when compared to simple SEAI registration.

 A good solar installer will have thousands of installations completed and should have no problem putting you in touch with a local customer.

 Beware of domestic plumbers who claim to be solar specialists.
 Plumbers are great at what they do – installing heating and water systems, but when it comes to a knowledge of software for designing solar systems, roof work, working with specialist solar issues or problems, many of them rely on the guy working behind the counter in the hardware store to solve their problems over the phone.
 This is not the case with all plumbers, but there is an element of it out there as general plumbing work has dried up with the reduction in home building.

 We have fixed many installations where the plumber has walked away as he was unable to solve issues on site.
 Also, AEI has almost 13 years experience installing solar throughout Ireland.

 This is where the self builder see's an opportunity to save by using a installer and product, not registered with SEAI.